Women of Science Founders in Beauty and Wellness Co-Found the Science of Beauty Collective

 Mar 15, 2021, 16:44 ET

-Codex Beauty, March 15, 2021 /PRNewswire/ -- Female scientists and beauty and wellness brand founders/CEOs, Carol Christopher, Ph.D., Elsa Jungman, Ph.D., and Barbara Paldus, Ph.D., with the guidance of Odile Roujol, Founder of FaB Fashion & BeautyTech community, founded the Science of Beauty Collective to redefine industry standards, support female brand founders, and offer a new approach to beauty.
+SAN FRANCISCO, March 15, 2021 /PRNewswire/ -- Female scientists and beauty and wellness brand founders/CEOs, Carol Christopher, Ph.D., Elsa Jungman, Ph.D., and Barbara Paldus, Ph.D., with the guidance of Odile Roujol, Founder of FaB Fashion & BeautyTech community, founded the Science of Beauty Collective to redefine industry standards, support female brand founders, and offer a new approach to beauty.

 With the beauty and wellness industry saturated with seemingly interchangeable terms like "anti-aging", "clean", "natural", "green", and "non-toxic" it can be difficult for consumers to understand what these slogans actually mean.
 Realizing this void, the Science of Beauty Collective has a mission to bring transparency to the industry, and to challenge industry leaders to create better products for consumers that are backed by data and science.